google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 auditing mechanisms described in this document can be circumvented by a misbehaving log that shows different, inconsistent views of itself to different clients.
-While mechanisms are being developed to address these these shortcomings and thereby avoid the need to blindly trust logs, such mechanisms are outside the scope of this document.
+While mechanisms are being developed to address these shortcomings and thereby avoid the need to blindly trust logs, such mechanisms are outside the scope of this document.

 ## Requirements Language